muink/luci-app-packagesync/README.md

 # luci-app-packagesync

-Used to build a local mirror feeds source on the router
+Used to build a local openwrt mirror feeds source on the router

 ### How to install